lschierer/RUT/packages/luke/Society/Men_and_Women.md

 ---

-title: Men and Women Are Different
+title: "Men and Women Are Different"
 date: 2005-06-01 16:14:00
 tags:
   - society